Clients – you've got to love them. Except when you secretly want to strangle them.

 But you want to say: "Why should I give you the layered file when I just know you're going to change everything and f**k it all up?"

 02. Could you do something in the style of [insert name here]?

 Here's how this story goes: a) Client sees something they love b) Client finds out who did it c) Client realises that designer would cost them a fortune d) Client asks you to replicate this style for a fraction of the cost.

-It's incredibly frustrating when this happens - you thrive on having your own style and aesthetic.
-Why would you want to copy someone else's style?
-Plus, you're bound to get some stick for it on social media and if you publish it to an online portfolio.
+It's incredibly frustrating when this happens.
+You thrive on having your own style and aesthetic; why would you want to copy someone else's?
+Plus, you're bound to get some stick for it in the design community.